maya-papaya/Analyzing-Protests-Through-Tweets/README.md

 9. ('womensmarch power', 1486)
 10. ('demi lovato', 944)
 ```
 Some of the most popularly used keywords include 'future female' and 'womensmarch power.'
-These results make sense considering how supported the movement was.
+These results make sense, considering how supported the movement was.
 ```
 Positive Keywords:
 1. ('womensmarch', 1534)